cloudprivacylabs/layeredschemas.org/content/docs/spec_ldmodel.md

 Use the  [GitHub](https://github.com/cloudprivacylabs/lsa-spec) repository to contribute.
 {{% /status %}}

-A layered schema defines a linked data model that is not necessarily an RDF representation of the input.
+A layered schema defines a linked data model that can be represented as a property graph.
 In general, a **data ingestor** component can be built for a specific purpose to translate an input object into a specific data model with the help of a layered schema.
 Because of this, it is not possible to specify only one **data ingestor**.
 This specification is for a property graph ingestor.
 The JSON document

 ```
 object: {